TO: Administrative File: CAG-00431R

 CMS is not required to establish an NCD.
 The Supreme Court has recognized that “[t]he Secretary's decision as to whether a particular medical service is 'reasonable and necessary’ and the means by which she implements her decision, whether by promulgating a generally applicable rule or by allowing individual adjudication, are clearly discretionary decisions.”
 Heckler v.
 Ringer, 466 U.S. 602, 617 (1984).
 See also, Almy v.
 Sebelius, 679 F.3d 297, 303-04 (4th Cir.
 2012) (“The Medicare statute preserves this discretion for the Secretary, leaving it to her judgment whether to proceed by implementing an NCD, by allowing regional contractors to adopt an LCD, or by deciding individual cases through the adjudicative process.”); International Rehabilitative Services Inc. v.
 Sebelius, 688 F.3d 994, 1001 (9th Cir.
 2012) (“But while the agency may make coverage determinations via up-front rules, it is not required to do so; rather, the agency has discretion in whether to make coverage determinations by up-front rulemaking or by case-by-case adjudication.”)

 The 2013 NCD for amyloid PET scans (220.6.20) notes that the available evidence suggested these scans were promising and therefore supported further research under §1862(a)(1)(E) of the Social Security Act (the Act) through CED.
-While there have been CED studies approved early when the NCD was established, there have been no CED study approved since 2016 (note: the New IDEAS study was a limited extension of the 2015 IDEAS study for underserved populations and is not active).
+While there have been CED studies approved early when the NCD was established, there have been no CED study approved since 2016 (note: the New IDEAS study was a limited extension of the 2015 IDEAS study for underserved populations).
 Based on published articles and conversations with stakeholders, we have been informed that a number of relevant clinical studies have been conducted and new evidence has been developed outside the context of the CMS CED, specifically for development of new treatments directed against amyloid (see CMS NCD 200.3 (at https://www.cms.gov/medicare-coverage-database/view/ncacal-decision-memo.aspx?proposed=N&ncaid=305)).
 The research on amyloid PET has advanced and has been redirected towards antiamyloid treatments (e.g., Clarity AD trial) and the coverage of separate CED studies are no longer needed.
-With the new developments in medical care and treatments, the use of amyloid PET has changed and has become more individualized with treatments.
+With the new developments in medical care and treatments, the use of amyloid PET has changed and become important for patient selection for treatments.
 Based on stakeholder feedback, we do not anticipate that any new CED protocols will be submitted for review under this NCD (we have not received any new protocol since January 2016).

 For this NCD reconsideration, CMS initially focused on the following question: